57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 });
 ```

-As you can see, Foundry tests tend to focus on unit-testing internal contract logic, while Anchor tests are closer to end-to-end or integration testing.
+Foundry tests usually exercise contract internals directly; Anchor tests call the program through the client, which is closer to end-to-end integration testing.

 ### Contract Deployment

-Deploying code to a blockchain is the final step.
-Ethereum and Solana differ deeply here as well—both at the protocol level and in tooling.
+Deployment differs at the protocol level and in the tooling.

 **Ethereum / Foundry deployment**

 On Ethereum, deploying a contract is essentially sending a special transaction: the `to` field is empty, and the `data` field contains the compiled bytecode.
 Once miners include it in a block, the EVM executes the constructor logic, creates a new contract account, and stores the code at that address.

-In our example project, we use Foundry scripts to handle deployment, which provides flexibility for more complex deployment logic.
+We deploy with a Foundry script in this repo.

 ```bash
 # Run the deployment script using forge